pyrsia/pyrsia/docs/rfc/readme.md

 We intend RFCs to be the primary mechanisms for proposing major new features, for collecting community input on an issue, and for documenting the design decisions that have gone into Pyrsia.

-The RFC author is responsible for building consensus within the community and documenting dissenting opinions.
+The RFC author is strongly encouraged to facilitate the discussion when the proposal is brought up at community events.
 Because the RFCs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

 ## When you need to follow this process